SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

     filename = '/path/to/file'
     cubes = iris.load(filename)

-Iris will attempt to return **as few cubes as possible** b y collecting together multiple fields with a shared standard name into a single multidimensional cube.
+Iris will attempt to return **as few cubes as possible** by collecting together multiple fields with a shared standard name into a single multidimensional cube.

 The :py:func:`iris.load` function automatically recognises the format